talist225/Ecommerce/README.md

 #### Cart
 The cart feature displays a list of all products that have been added by the user, along with their corresponding prices, and calculates the total cost of the purchase, providing a comprehensive summary of the items selected before proceeding to checkout.

+#### Product card
+A product card displays all relevant information about a particular item, including product details, images, price, and availability, while also featuring an "Add to Cart" button for easy purchasing, as well as a review system that allows users to provide valuable feedback about their experience with the product.